ergoemacs/ergoemacs-mode/Readme.md

-ErgoEmacs keybindings improves GNU Emacs for people who did not grew up with Emacs.
+ErgoEmacs keybindings improve GNU Emacs for people who did not grew up with Emacs.
 User interface is based on common modern software interface familiar to most people today, such as using 【Ctrl+C】 key for Copy,【Ctrl+Z】 for undo, 【Ctrl+O】 for Open file, and also